Generalized Simplicial Attention Neural Networks: Generalized Simplicial Attention Neural Networks

-for $c_1^{(u)}=1,2$ and $c_1^{(d)}=1,2$.
-In the experiments of this paper, we exploit a single-layer feedforward neural networks with LeakyReLU (LReLU) nonlinearity as possible attention mechanisms in (\ref{att_up})-(\ref{att_low}), which is parametrized by the weight vectors $\mathbf{a}^{(u, c_1^{(u)})}_{1,l}\in \mathbb{R}^{2 \lfloor J/2 \rfloor F_{l+1}}$ and $\mathbf{a}^{(d, c_1^{(d)})}_{1,l}\in \mathbb{R}^{2 (\lceil J/2 \rceil - 1) F_{l+1}}$, following the original approach from \cite{velivckovic2017graph} (GAT-like attention).
+for $c_1^{(u)}=1,2$ and $c_1^{(d)}=1,2$, which follows the original approach from \cite{velivckovic2017graph} (GAT-like attention).
 However, other attention functions can also be exploited, as the one proposed in \cite{brody2022attentive} (GATv2-like attention) or in \cite{vaswani2017attention} (Transformer-like attention).
-We plan to explore this possibilities in future works.
+We plan to investigate these other possibilities in our future works.
+The parameters of the attention mechanisms in \eqref{att_up}-\eqref{att_low} are trained jointly with the architecture's weights in an end-to-end fashion.
+Finally, the normalized attention coefficients in \eqref{upp_alpha} and \eqref{low_alpha} are obtained normalizing the attention coefficients in \eqref{att_coeff} (to make them easily comparable across different edges):